University of Dhaka: History

-Academic activities started on 1 July 1921 with 847 students along with 3 faculties: Arts, Science and Law; 12 departments: Sanskrit and Bengali, English, Education, History, Arabic and Islamic Studies, Persian and Urdu, Philosophy, Economics and Politics, Physics, Chemistry, Mathematics, and Law; and 3 dormitories for students: Salimullah Muslim Hall, Dacca Hall and Jagannath Hall.
+Academic activities started on 1 July 1921 with 847 students along with three faculties: Arts, Science and Law; 12 departments: Sanskrit and Bengali, English, Education, History, Arabic and Islamic Studies, Persian and Urdu, Philosophy, Economics and Politics, Physics, Chemistry, Mathematics, and Law; and three dormitories for students: Salimullah Muslim Hall, Dacca Hall and Jagannath Hall.

 In 1936, the university awarded honorary doctorate degrees to Jagadish Chandra Bose, Jadunath Sarkar, Sarat Chandra Chattopadhyay, Allama Iqbal and Rabindranath Tagore.

-The university played a significant role in the Bengali language movement when Bengalis joined to fight against Urdu being the sole official language in East Pakistan.
+The university played a significant role in the Bengali language movement when Bengalis united to fight against Urdu being the sole official language in East Pakistan.

-Dhaka University was the main place where the movement started with the students joining and protesting against the Pakistan Government.
-Later several students were killed where the Shaheed Minar stands today.
-After the incident, Bengali was restored as the official language.
+Dhaka University was the main place where the movement started, with students joining and protesting against the Pakistan Government.
+Later, several students were killed at the site where the Shaheed Minar stands today.
+After the incident, Bengali was established as the official language.

-The Dacca University Order, 1973 (President’s Order No. 11 of 1973), reconstituted and reorganized the University of Dhaka to improve its teaching, research, and administration following the 1971 War of Independence.
+The Dacca University Order, 1973 (President's Order No. 11 of 1973), reconstituted and reorganised the University of Dhaka to improve its teaching, research, and administration following the 1971 War of Independence.
 Throughout this order, the word Dhaka was substituted for the word Dacca by section 2 of the University Laws (Amendment) Act, 1987 (Act No. XXXVI of 1987).

-On 18 July 2024, authorities at the premier Dhaka University announced an indefinite closure of the institution after protests demanding reforms in the quota system in government jobs turned violent and left at least six people, including three students, dead across the country.
-However, the university again started after the resignation of Prime Minister Sheikh Hasina amidst mass uprising.
+On 18 July 2024, authorities at the University of Dhaka announced an indefinite closure of the institution after protests demanding reforms in the quota system in government jobs turned violent, leaving at least six people, including three students, dead across the country.
+However, the university reopened after the resignation of Prime Minister Sheikh Hasina amidst a mass uprising.

 Campus

 Residential facilities

-There are 23 residence halls for the students and dormitories for the teachers as well as for the officials of the university.
+There are 23 residence halls for students and dormitories for teachers and university officials.